 Detailed Court Resumption protocols have been established for each Court division and region, and are available at the links below.

-Court will continue to conduct Pre-Trial Conferences remotely on all matters scheduled for one-half day or longer between now and the end of the year.
+Pre-Trial Conferences: Pre-Trial Conferences will continue to be conducted remotely on all matters scheduled for one-half day or longer between now and the end of the calendar year.

 Judicial authorization applications: The Court will continue to hear judicial authorization applications either through the Hearing Office, by attending in Provincial Court Judges’ Chambers at a base location or in Edmonton through the Edmonton Digital Judicial Authorization Rule and Protocol.